 1 teaspoon Fleur de Sel salt

-Continue boiling until the mixture turns a nice amber color.
-If a dark spot forms on one side due to uneven heating, lift the pan and gently swirl until the color is even again.
+6. Continue boiling until the mixture turns a nice amber colour.
+If a dark spot forms on one side due to uneven heating, lift the pan and gently swirl until the colour is even again.
 Return pan to the burner and reduce heat.

 White Bean Dip with Seasoned Pita Chips